-As has already been discussed, the party at risk may choose to bring its request for interim measures before a state court.
-The court at the seat of the opponent of the interim measure is competent to grant the measures if the request has been raised before or during the arbitration or before enforcement proceedings.
-Otherwise, if the request has been filed with the court during a current enforcement proceeding, it will be heard by the court in charge of the enforcement proceedings.
+As mentioned above, the party at risk may choose to bring its request for interim measures before a state court.
+The court at the seat of the opponent of the interim measure is competent to grant such measures where the request has been raised before or during the arbitration or before enforcement proceedings.
+Otherwise, if the request has been filed with the court during an ongoing enforcement proceeding, it will be heard by the court in charge with enforcement proceedings.

-Notably, the proceedings before the court are ex parte; therefore, the opponent of the party at risk will only be heard upon appeal.
+Notably, the proceedings before the court are ex parte.
+Therefore, the opponent of the party at risk will only be heard upon appeal.
 Parties at risk may request the court to issue interim measures against third parties.
-This is an important advantage in comparison with interim measures issued by an arbitral tribunal that may only bind the parties to the arbitration.
-Note also that the party at risk does not have to prove but merely to attest the fulfilment of the conditions for granting interim measures (i.e., the existence of a claim and that its enforcement would be frustrated or significantly impeded if the court refuses to order the requested interim measure).
+This is an important advantage in comparison to interim measures issued by an arbitral tribunal that may only bind the parties to the arbitration.
+It is also important to note that the party at risk does not have to prove but merely to attest the fulfilment of the conditions for granting interim measures (ie, the existence of a claim and that its enforcement would be frustrated or significantly impeded if the court refuses to order the requested interim measure).
 If the claim is for a money payment, the party at risk will have to show that it is in jeopardy owing to circumstances arising from the behaviour of its opponent.
 Otherwise, it must attest that it is rooted in objective circumstances.